 Wading through PTSD

 This has been our life for such a long time it is normal for our family.
 What we didn’t see coming at the end of treatment was the massive psychological impact for all of us, particularly Henry, from taking multiple traumas in our stride.
 We were warned by hospital staff (doctors, nurses and psychologists) that people can have a ‘bit of a wobble’ at the end of treatment.
 For Henry this has meant severe separation anxiety and PTSD which has impacted his daily life in many ways including terrible nightmares, disturbed sleep, panic attacks, high anxiety and sickness phobia.
 Accessing help through school and NHS mental health provision has been gruelling and limited in it’s helpfulness.
-Whilst his school have tried to help with extremely limited resources we have found overall psychological help has not been there in the way we have needed it.
+Whilst his school have tried to help with limited resources we have found overall psychological help has not been there in the way we have needed it.
 We have had to find our own way through an extremely difficult time and whilst we are still struggling we try to be positive and find creative solutions from wild swimming, hypnotherapy, reflexology, clay therapy, art therapy and many more approaches.